Top 5 green energy providers 2024

 Octopus Energy

 Octopus Energy Generation is one of Europe’s largest investors in renewable power, managing 300+ UK green energy producers (mostly solar and wind farms).
 Last year, this was enough to power over 1.2 million homes.
 It plans on making that 50 million homes worldwide by 2027.
-Its customers are happy too, giving it 4.8 stars out of five star on Trustpilot from 148,000 reviews.
+Its customers are happy too, giving it 4.8 stars out of five star on Trustpilot from 261,000 reviews.
+In 2024, it topped the Which? table for best energy companies based on customer satisfaction.

 Octopus buys renewable energy directly from more than 190 producers in the UK via contracts called ‘Power Purchase Agreements’, or PPAs.
 It has also started buying its own green energy generators and now has two wind turbines: one in East Yorkshire and one in South Wales.
 Through the Octopus Fan Club, communities who live closest to its #1 Fan and #2 Fan get their power up to 50 per cent cheaper when the wind picks up.